PARATHYROID SURGERY

 Muscle weakness and joint aches

 If a parathyroid adenoma is identified on imaging a minimally invasive parathyroidectomy can cure this condition in 98% of the cases.
-Please check out my dedicated blog post on primary hyperparathyroidism for details of assessment and management of this condition.
+Please check out our dedicated blog post on primary hyperparathyroidism for details of assessment and management of this condition.

-Secondary and Tertiary Hyperparathyroidism:
+Secondary and Tertiary Hyperparathyroidism

 These forms of hyperparathyroidism occur in people with chronic kidney disease or those on long-term dialysis.
 The parathyroid glands become enlarged over time due to persistently low calcium or vitamin D levels.
 When medical management is no longer effective, surgery may be required.

 Unlike primary hyperparathyroidism, which typically involves a single overactive gland, secondary hyperparathyroidism usually affects all four glands.
 In these cases, the standard surgical approach is a bilateral neck exploration with subtotal parathyroidectomy — removal of three and a half glands — to restore calcium balance while preserving some parathyroid function.
+These complex cases require an experienced endocrine surgeon familiar with managing multi-gland disease and the unique challenges associated with chronic kidney disease.

 Other Useful Links